dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 :::moniker-end

-In the preceding example, the namespace of the app is `BlazorSample` with components in the `Pages` folder.
+In the preceding example, the namespace of the app is `BlazorSample`.
 If testing the code locally, update the namespace.

-`Shared/SurveyPrompt.razor` (child component):
+`SurveyPrompt.razor` (child component):

 :::moniker range=">= aspnetcore-7.0"